ebzzry/ebzzry.github.io/src/fallacies.md

 ## Appeal to origins

-This is committed when it is assumed that an argument, or a speaker, of a particular origin has more bearing or significance.
+This is committed when it is assumed that an argument or a speaker, of a particular origin has more bearing or significance.
 This is usually observed in social classes, biological lineage, and cultures.

 > “Given that Pancho comes from a poor family, when he gets elected as
 > the president, I’m sure he’ll be able to help the poor like us.”